AcubeSAT/ecss-services/docs/error_handling.md

 problematic TM, such as its packet type and counter.
 The report also contains the **error type** and any **auxiliary data** available for this error.

-To report an error tied to a Message, you can use @ref ErrorHandler::reportError:
+To report an error tied to a Message, you can use @ref ErrorHandler::reportError.
 ```cpp
 ErrorHandler::reportError(message, errorType);
 ```